dortania/OpenCore-Install-Guide/ktext.md

 * [AirportBrcmFixup](https://github.com/acidanthera/AirportBrcmFixup/releases)
   * Used for patching non-Apple Broadcom cards, **will not work on intel, Killer, Realtek, etc**
 * [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM/releases)
-  * Used for uploading firmware on broadcom bluetooth chipset, required for all non-Apple Airport cards.
+  * Used for uploading firmware on broadcom bluetooth chipset, required for all non-Apple/Fenvi Airport cards.
   * To be paired with BrcmFirmwareData.kext
     * BrcmPatchRAM3 for 10.14+ (must be paired with BrcmBluetoothInjector)
     * BrcmPatchRAM2 for 10.11-10.14